 - 1. If the signs are removed from the building in the future, the applicant shall ensure that the walls are repaired to the previous condition with no holes or visible evidence of signage installation.
 (P) - 2.
-Any wall sign on the 7th Street facade shall fit within the blank wall area between the red brick detailing, and be sized to provide at least three inches between the top of the sign and the bottom of the belt cornice.
+The wall sign on the 7th Street facade shall be sized to provide at least three inches, or the height of one brick, between the edges of the sign and the red brick detailing on the building.
 (P) - 3.
-The applicant shall utilize a wall or projecting sign on 7th Street that matches the style of either proposed wall signs on Washington Street, the former or existing neon projecting sign, or the original Freidrich Hardware sign.
-Images of the former signs on the building are found in Exhibit 3.
+The applicant shall remove the bulbs around the perimeter of the wall sign on the 7th Street façade.
+The bulbs may be replaced with red striping or other elements that do not suggest a theater marquee and that are compatible with the building and the other proposed signs.
 (P)